 You will have the chance to observe these majestic marine mammals in their natural habitat, and learn all about them from onboard naturalist guides trained by New England Aquarium experts.

 This area is home to several kinds of large whales, including acrobatic humpback whales, finback whales, minke whales, pilot whales and the critically endangered right whales, as well as dolphins, sea birds and other marine life.

-Reservations are strongly recommended and can be made directly online.
-Departures every day from March 24 to November 18, 2018, with one departure per day in low season and several sailings per day in high season.
+Reservations are strongly recommended and can be made directly on their website.
+Departures every day from March 23 to November 17, 2019, with one departure per day in low season and several sailings per day in high season.

 1 Long Wharf, Boston / 617-973-5206

 If you're travelling with young children and would like to treat them to a fun learning experience, the Boston Children's Museum is sure to please!
 One of the largest children's museums in the world and one of the oldest and most beautiful in the United States, it is entirely dedicated to educating children through hands-on experience and play, with exhibits focusing on topics such as health & fitness, environmental awareness, culture, the arts and science.